SWIFT should not be singled out over Iran - Belgium

-Telecoms operators such as BT (BT.L) and Internet service providers such as Google (GOOG.O), Microsoft's (MSFT.O) and Hotmail, should also be included, the foreign ministry said in a written response to questions.
+Telecoms operators such as BT and Internet service providers such as Google, Microsoft's and Hotmail, should also be included, the foreign ministry said in a written response to questions.

 The United States is pressuring the European Union and SWIFT to expel Iranian banks from the network to deprive Tehran of funds.